-If you don’t qualify for forbearance, it might still be helpful to contact your mortgage provider and ask if you can receive a deferral.
-Many banks, such as Fifth Third, Marcus (owned by Goldman Sachs), and TD Bank are offering borrowers some relief by delaying payments.
+If you don’t qualify for forbearance relief, it might still be helpful to contact your mortgage provider and ask if you can receive a deferral relief.
+Many banks, such as Fifth Third, Marcus (owned by Goldman Sachs), and TD Bank are offering borrowers some mortgage relief by delaying payments.

 Suspension of foreclosure

-Additionally, the stimulus act puts a temporary federal moratorium on foreclosures.
+Additionally, the homeowner stimulus puts a temporary federal moratorium on foreclosures.

 This means that lenders will not have the right to take back properties in which the borrower is in default for getting behind on payments.
 Foreclosure laws differ from state to state.